-In the spirit of starting 2019 in the healthiest way possible, we spoke to leading career, fitness and behavior change experts across Johnson & Johnson for tips on how to head into the new year primed for purpose—and total package wellness.
+In the spirit of a healthy start to the new year, we spoke to leading career, fitness and behavior change experts across Johnson & Johnson for tips on how to head into the new year primed for purpose and wellness.

 Get better sleep!
 There is increasing evidence that chronically poor sleep is associated with an increased risk of cognitive decline.

-“We’re not exactly sure how, but recent research indicates that it may hamper the brain’s ability to clear out pathogenic substances,” says, Vice President Research and Therapeutic Area IT, Janssen Research & Development, part of the Johnson & Johnson family of companies.
+“We’re not exactly sure how, but recent research indicates that it may hamper the brain’s ability to clear out pathogenic substances,” says, Vice President Research and Therapeutic Area IT, Janssen Research & Development, part of the Janssen Pharmaceutical Companies of Johnson & Johnson.